KidPudel/android-starter-kit/Android/fragments.md

 ![image](https://user-images.githubusercontent.com/63263301/202905098-978e397d-2381-4050-9f59-9c049ca243f4.png)

+> Fragments - Modular section of an activity.

+You can think of them as a UI components, that you can easily reuse.

 Fragments are used in **Single Activity Architecture** to create Navigation and save state.
 They can also **control how information is displayed** on a device based on its screen size. _This means that information can be placed on a single tablet screen that would need to be split across several screens on a phone_.